Virtuant/hadoop-admin-2019/docs/import-iot.md

-## Lab: Importing Data into HBase from IoT Tables
+## Importing Data into HBase from IoT Tables

 **Objective**: In this exercise you will import data from MySQL into HBase.